DBOS Methods & Variables

 Read all values from a durable stream.

-Blocks until the stream is closed or the workflow becomes inactive (status is not PENDING or ENQUEUED).
+By default, blocks until the stream is closed or the workflow becomes inactive (status is not PENDING or ENQUEUED).

 Parameters: